Article I, Organization

 Article XVII, Amendments to the Bylaws

 Amendments to these by-laws must be proposed in writing to the Resolution Committee at least three months prior to the annual meeting.
 The Resolution Committee shall publish the amendment(s) before the meeting, and then report at the meeting that the resolution(s) has been approved, disapproved, or that no action has been taken.
-A 3/4 vote of the membership at the annual business meeting may over-rule the Resolutions Committee and cause a different action to be taken.
-The Board of Directors may also propose changes in the by-laws by mail (or email), and such changes may be effected by a 3/4 vote of the membership by mail (or email).
+A 3/4 vote of the membership present at the annual business meeting may over-rule the Resolutions Committee and cause a different action to be taken.
+The Board of Directors may also propose changes in the by-laws by mail or email, and such changes may be effected by a 3/4 vote of the membership by mail, email or those present at the annual business meeting.

 Article XVIII, Dissolution of the Corporation